top of page

 Foreign Language Expert

-• Translation and Interpretation: Converting written or spoken material from one language to another while maintaining the original meaning.
+• Translation: Converting written text from one language to another while maintaining the original meaning.

-• Research: Conducting linguistic research to understand language structures, usage, and evolution.
+• Linguistic Research: Conducting studies on language structures, usage, and evolution.

-• Attention to detail, especially in translation and interpretation.
+• Attention to Detail: Ensuring accuracy in translation and interpretation.

 Career Opportunities